 - Switch to energy efficient LED bulbs

-- Consider purchasing a carbon offset for your home, vehicle, air-travel or making a tax-deductible donation to an environmental non-profit
+- Consider purchasing a carbon offset for your home, vehicle or air-travel

 - ↑ https://www.mass.gov/info-details/dcr-earth-day#looking-for-more-earth-day-ideas?